Looking for a D.C. Marketing Job? First, You Need to Nail the Phone Interview

 The only thing more nerve-racking than starting a phone call is knowing how to end one.
 Listen for cues that the interviewer is wrapping up, and avoid rambling for the sake of lengthening the call.
 You can’t address everything in a single call.
 Accept that limitation, and leave some things for further discussion during an in-person interview.
 Conclude the call with appreciation, thanking the interviewer for the opportunity.
 Finally, as appropriate with any kind of interview, be sure to follow-up with a quick email thanking them for their time and expressing your interest in the role.

 Are you looking for a new marketing or communications job opportunity in Washington, D.C., Maryland or Northern Virginia?
 TorchLight would love to know about you.
-Visit our Jobs page now and upload your resume to our database.
+Visit our job board and upload your resume to our database.
 If an opportunity comes up that matches your skills and interests, we’ll be in touch! &